Homeopathy Training Programs

 Family Homeopathy Training

 Truly anyone can learn and apply homeopathic medical practices into their daily lives.
 Like the mother giving teething tablets to her baby, or the coach giving witch hazel to her bruised gymnast, you can take these everyday health matters into your own hands, become educated, and start using homeopathy and other holistic health practices at home.
 Many of the homeopathy training schools in our database offer weekend seminars and online courses for lay users.
 Browse through and get started on your road to natural health today.

-The Council on Homeopathic Education (CHE) is an independent agency that has been accrediting homeopathic training programs since 1982.
+The Accreditation Commission for Homeopathic Education in North America (ACHENA) is an independent agency that has been accrediting homeopathic training programs since 1982.
 However, since accredited homeopathic programs are not eligible for federal student aid at this time, many homeopathy training schools opt to cater their programs toward more specified topics or certifications.

 The following agencies currently certify individual homeopaths and give them a ‘seal of approval’ in the homeopathy expertise department:

 - The Homeopathic Academy of Naturopathic Physicians (HANP)

 - The North American Society of Homeopaths (NASH)

 - The American Board of Homeotherapeutics (ABHt)